baltimore country club

 The USGA lists Baltimore Country Club as one of the first 100 clubs established in the United States.
 Today the Club is nearly 3,300 members strong.
 It is widely recognized as one of the top 50 country clubs in the nation and top 100 in the world.
 In 2013, LINKS magazine named Baltimore Country Club as one of the 100 Most Prestigious Clubs in the World.
 BCC is one of only twelve clubs nationwide to operate on two campuses.

-C2 Limited was invited to present a Lifestyle Master Plan to position Baltimore Country Club’s Five farms campus for future success and multi-generational use and enjoyment.
+C2 Limited was retained by Baltimore Country Club to create a conceptual Lifestyle Master Plan to re-position Baltimore Country Club’s Five farms campus for future success and multi-generational use and enjoyment.